Enyi Okoronkwo: Stage

 In 2015 he appeared in Arthur's World at the Bush Theatre.
 He joined the cast of Wonder.land, a musical inspired by Lewis Carroll's Alice in Wonderland, featuring music by Damon Albarn and book and lyrics by Moira Buffini, at the Royal National Theatre.
 In 2017, he appeared in Junkyard at the Bristol Old Vic before moving with the production to the Rose Theatre Kingston.

 In 2018, he joined a Bristol Old Vic and Royal Exchange Theatre co-production of Anton Chekov's The Cherry Orchard.
 That year, he could be seen in a production of Donald Margulies' black comedy play The Model Apartment.

 He appeared in The Haystack by Al Blyth at the Hampstead Theatre in 2020.
 In 2022, he was in a Bristol Old Vic production of Dr Semmelweis with Mark Rylance.
 In 2023, he appeared in The Meaning of Zong at the Barbican Theatre.

 Film and television

 He appeared in the television series Giri/Haji and The Lazarus Project, both written by Joe Barton.

 In 2022, he appeared as Puck in a Sacha Bennett directed adaptation of A Midsummer Night's Dream.
 He also made an appeared in the Robert Popper comedy series I Hate You on Channel 4.

-In 2024, he plays Rasselas on the Disney+ series Renegade Nell, alongside Adrian Lester and Louisa Harland.
+In 2024, he played the character Rasselas in the Disney+ fantasy drama series Renegade Nell, alongside Adrian Lester and Louisa Harland.

+In 2025, he could be seen in British historical drama series Amadeus as Lorenzo Da Ponte.